-The colours red (RGB: 255,0,0), purple (RGB: 128,0,128), green (RGB: 0,128,0) and blue (RGB: 0,0,255) were used as the response colours.
-These colours were chosen because the names red and purple have simple onsets, whilst green and blue have complex onsets and the two onset types were matched for word length (average 4.5 letters for both).
-The neutral words were matched to the colour words on the following dimensions: 1) number of letters; 2) number of phonemes; 3) number of syllables.
-Complex graphemes such as 'ph' 'sh' (two letters but one phoneme) and onsets with the first letters of the colour names R/B/G/P were avoided for the neutral stimuli.
-There were two types of neutral stimuli; for complex onset colour words there were both complex and simple onset neutral stimuli.
-Similarly, for the simple onset colour words there were both complex and simple onset neutral stimuli.
+Stimuli and procedure.
+The colours red (RGB: 255, 0, 0), purple (RGB: 128, 0, 128), green (RGB: 0, 128, 0), and blue (RGB: 0, 0, 255) were used as the response colours.

+These colours were chosen because the names red and purple have simple onsets, while green and blue have complex onsets and the two onset types were matched for word length (average 4.5 letters for both).
+The neutral words were matched to the colour words on the following dimensions: (1) number of letters, (2) number of phonemes, and (3) number of syllables.
+Complex graphemes, such as "ph" "sh" (two letters but one phoneme) and onsets with the first letters of the colour names R/B/G/P were avoided for the neutral stimuli.
+There were two types of neutral stimuli: for complex onset colour words there were both complex and simple onset neutral stimuli.
+Similarly, for the simple onset colour words, there were both complex and simple onset neutral stimuli.
 A comparison of the two types of neutral words that are matched on psycholinguistic variables permits measurement of potential onset complexity effects for neutral words.
-The complex onset neutral words matched to the complex onset colours blue and green were crew and train (Complex Neutrals for Complex or CNC) and the simple onset neutral words were cake and taste (Simple Neutrals for Complex or SNC).
-Similarly, for the simple onset colour words there were both complex and simple onset neutral stimuli.
-The complex onset neutral words matched to the simple onset colours red and purple were dry and frozen (heretofore Complex Neutrals for Simple or CNS) and the simple onset neutral words were dog and farmer (Simple Neutrals for Simple or SNS; see Table 1 for the lexical characteristics of the stimuli used in Experiment 1).
+The complex onset neutral words matched to the complex onset colours blue and green were crew and train (complex neutrals for complex [CNC]) and the simple onset neutral words were cake and taste (simple neutrals for complex [SNC]).
+Similarly, for the simple onset colour words, there were both complex and simple onset neutral stimuli.
+The complex onset neutral words matched to the simple onset colours red and purple were drv and frozen (heretofore complex neutrals for simple [CNS]) and the simple onset neutral words were dog and farmer (simple neutrals for simple [SNS]; see Table 1 for the lexical characteristics of the stimuli used in Experiment 1).